-The University Library provides a range of workshops to help researchers develop their library research skills.
-Workshops cover topics ranging from literature searching and managing your references and data to publishing strategically and tracking impact.
+The University Library provides training and information sessions to help researchers develop their library research skills.
+Workshop topics range from literature searching and managing your references and data to publishing strategically and tracking impact.

-NB: Workshops marked 'UpSkills' are open only to graduate researchers (PhD, MPhil and Masters by Research students).
-All other Researcher@Library workshops are open to all graduate students and staff.
+NB: Please note that some individual sessions will be marked as open only to graduate researchers (PhD, MPhil and Masters by Research students).
+Please check your eligibility.

 - Public Access and Your Thesis

 Monday, 7 May 2018 11:00am-12:00pm; Dulcie Hollyock Room, Baillieu Library

 Tuesday, 8 May 2018 10:00am-11:00am; Dulcie Hollyock Room, Baillieu Library